 A: Groundwater by its nature will contain dissolved minerals, including naturally occurring iron and/or manganese.
 These minerals settle out of the water and accumulate as sediment in the water mains running under Madison’s streets.
 Water Utility staff regularly flush the mains through fire hydrants to remove this accumulated sediment, and that action—or any other disturbance such as fire suppression, a main break, contractor work, or a flow test—can stir up sediment that results in discolored water, if you use water during or immediately following the disturbance.
 If your water becomes discolored, run a cold water tap in the basement at full force for 20 minutes or so, or until the water clears.
 Usually it clears in just a few minutes.
-If it doesn’t, call the utility Water Quality hotline at 266-4654 or 266-4665 (24-hour operator).
+If it doesn’t, call our Water Quality hotline at (608) 266-4654.

 Q: What is Madison's “water hardness” and how does it affect me?

 A: Madison's tap water is considered to be “very hard,” because of the minerals such as calcium and magnesium in the rock formations from which we draw water.
 This water contains 18-20 grains of hardness per gallon.
 There are no harmful health effects associated with these minerals (in fact, some believe they are beneficial), but measuring them does provide a guideline as to how water use may be affected.
 For example, hard water does result in more scale buildup and you need to use more soap and detergents.
 If you choose a water softener, it's recommended that a separate, unsoftened supply of water be kept for cooking and drinking.
 Ion exchange water softeners remove hardness by replacing the calcium and magnesium with sodium salt.